omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Select the item sets that will make up the facets.

-Check the *Show all available item sets* box to get a sense of the data that is available for input.
+Check the "Show all available item sets" box to get a sense of the data that is available for input.

-When you are satisfied with your settings, click the *Set facet* button.
+When you are satisfied with your settings, click the "Set facet" button.

 **Full-text** adds a text search bar which will narrow down the displayed items based on what the visitor inputs.

 Give the facet a name (required).

-When you are satisfied with your settings, click the *Set facet* button.
+When you are satisfied with your settings, click the "Set facet" button.

 #### Numeric Data Types